Welcome to The Maldon Soap Company

 What do I use to package Maldon Soap?

 In 2014 I managed to open my own little shop (the soap shack) at White Elm Garden Centre.
-It doubled as a my workshop and allowed me to move the making from my home but it wasn’t very practical.
+It doubled as a my workshop and allowed me to move the making side from my home but it wasn’t very practical.
 It could reach 40 degrees in summer and 1 degree in winter so there were many weeks when I was unable to work in there due to the weather.

 If you’d like to keep up to date with events and goings on in the studio plus be the first to hear about new products plus hints and tips please sign up to my VIP mailing list. you’ll get an informative monthly newsletter plus VIP only special offers, competitions and prizes.
-You can sign up by clicking the link at the top of the website.
+You can sign up by clicking the link here or at the top of the website.

 Lots of love